-In addition, the refurbishment of Block MF to accommodate the School of Health Science undergraduate programmes has progressed to site.
-The programme of works is being progressed to enable commencement of academic activities from September 2022.
-The completed facilities will provide modern state of the art specialist teaching and learning spaces, student hubs, social spaces, offices and ancillary accommodation.
+On the Derry~Londonderry campus, significant refurbishment works have been completed on Block MF to facilitate the arrival of the School of Health Sciences which has now completed its first year of teaching on the campus.
+The completed facilities provide modern state of the art specialist teaching and learning spaces, student hubs, social spaces, offices and ancillary accommodation.